FP Special Reports: Be the source of actionable insight.

 How Russia’s Future With NATO Will Impact the Arctic

 Amid Russia’s invasion of Ukraine, the geopolitical importance of the Arctic region is coming back into focus.
 The abundant resources contained in the Arctic, combined with Russia’s strong military position in the region, are critical factors shaping the U.S. and EU’s strategic engagement with Russia.
-Building on the Arctic Competition Power Map series, this FP Insider brief lays out how the Arctic is set to play a growing and crucial role in future geopolitical, economic, and military affairs.
+Building on the Arctic Competition Power Map series, this brief lays out how the Arctic is set to play a growing and crucial role in future geopolitical, economic, and military affairs.

 Is It Time for the U.S. to Issue a Digital Dollar?

 Following the recent release of U.S. Federal Reserve’s first discussion paper on the potential issuance of a central bank digital currency (CBDC), FP Analytics addresses five key foreign-policy concerns raised by governors about monetary and financial stability risks.
-This brief analysis builds on FP Insider’s Future of Money report and breaks down the Fed’s CBDC evaluation and the potential implications of a U.S. CBDC for businesses and organizations in the U.S. and around the world.
+This brief analysis builds on FP Analytics’s Future of Money report and breaks down the Fed’s CBDC evaluation and the potential implications of a U.S. CBDC for businesses and organizations in the U.S. and around the world.

 Why China’s New Data Security Law Is a Warning for the Future of Data Governance

 China’s two newest data security laws—which came into effect at the end of 2021—include new guidelines for handling data, updated enforcement measures, and additional restrictions on the transfer of data outside of China.
 Notably, the DSL broadly expands the extraterritorial reach of China’s existing data rules, creating a critical new set of guidelines for companies doing business with Chinese citizens—both within and outside the country’s borders—to navigate.
-This update builds on FP Insider’s Global Data Governance report and outlines, what’s new, why it matters, and what these new developments could mean for your organization.
+This update builds on FP Analytic’s Global Data Governance report and outlines, what’s new, why it matters, and what these new developments could mean for your organization.

 Environment, Fragility & Conflict